Packets & samples

 ): void;

-This method is similar to drawImage and paints the video frame at the given position with the given dimensions.
-If the dimensions aren't specified, they will default to the display dimensions.
+): void;These methods behave like drawImage and paint the video frame at the given position with the given dimensions.
 This method will automatically draw the frame with the correct rotation based on its rotation property.

 WARNING